isovector/marlo/README.md

-Right now, marlo's pollution filter is extremely basic, but gets surprisingly good results --- it outright bans any page that identifies itself as a news article, any page that shows ads, and any page that is hidden behind a paywall.
+Right now, marlo's pollution filter is extremely basic, but gets surprisingly good results --- it outright bans any page that identifies itself as a news article, any page that shows ads, any page that is trying to sell you something, and any page that is hidden behind a paywall.
 You'd be amazed at how much awful stuff this simple filter manages to avoid.